heapwolf/level-replicator/README.md

 # SYNOPSIS
 A simple eventually consistent master-master replication module for leveldb.

 # BUILD STATUS
 [![build-status](https://www.codeship.io/projects/0d604520-6cc1-0131-203c-22ccfa4c21c9/status)](https://www.codeship.io/projects/13128)

 ## OVERVIEW
 Each database maintains a `CHANGE LOG` in a separate sub-level.
-Each entry in the change log has a key that matches each key in the database appended by a lamport timestamp.

-A replicating database will query a remote database's change log in reverse until it finds either a matching key in its own change log or the first key in the remote server's change log.
+The change log is based on the Lamport Timestamp for determining order after distribution.

 ## ALGORITHM
+- If a write operation (a put or delete) is committed to the local database for the first time.

+  - A sequential log is created (the log specifies the type of operation and a logical clock set at `0`).
+  - The new key, value and log are atomically committed to the local database in a batch operation.

+- If an update operation (a put or delete) is committed to the local database.

+  - Its log is looked up, the operation is documented and the logical clock is incremented and a new log is created.
+  - The key, value and log are atomically committed to the database in a batch operation.

+- If a write or update operation occurs, the frequently at which the local database will try to connect to remote databases increases.

+- When the database connects, it reads the logs from the remote database in reverse until it finds a log that it already has.

+  - The latest log for each key is placed into memory and then iterated over.
+    - If the log does not exist locally, its corresponding key/value is committed to the local database.
+    - If the log exists locally and its clock is earlier, a new log is created with a clock set to one greater than the maximum of the local and remote clock's value.
+Its corresponding value is introduced to the database.
+    - If the log exists and it's local clock is greater than the remote's clock the log is purged.

 ## COMPLEXITY

-**Average**

-**Worst Case**

-### Optimizations
-Keeping a changes log and applying the changes in reverse means the latest changes will be applied to the appropriate key values.
-If there is more than one operation against a key,

-  1. the change entry is removed by the server (*Not yet implemented*) or
-  2. it is ignored by the client.
+Most likely `O(n!)`.

+## TODO

-The changes log can be truncated over time to save disk space.
+The changes log could have an expiration policy.

 ## EXAMPLE: MORE THAN TWO SERVERS